Principles of the programme

 A whistleblowing system

-During the programme’s roll out, all employees are encouraged not to take on difficult situations by themselves.
+During the program’s roll out, all employees are encouraged not to take on difficult situations by themselves.
 Their primary contact is their manager.

 As soon as deemed necessary, employees can reach out to their Ethics and Compliance Contact directly.